dyed8008/science/Biology/Life Processes/Nutrition.md

 	Nutrition is the process by which an organism obtains their food.

  Types of nutrition
- 1) Autotrophic Nutrition
+ 1)<mark class="hltr-blue"> Autotrophic Nutrition </mark>

 	 		Nutrition in which an organism produces its own food from simple substances and in not dependent on other organism for food is called autotrophic nutrition.
  	Examples
      1) Blue-green algae
      2) Green plants

-2) Heterotrophic Nutrition
+2) <mark class="hltr-pink">Heterotrophic Nutrition</mark>

 		Nutrition in which an animal depend on other organism for food is called heterotrophic nutrition.